product-science/docs/docs/ios/bazel.md

 !!! info

-    If you haven't received this file or need to request a new copy, please reach out to your designated integration support contact via email or Slack.
+    If you haven't received this file or need to request a new copy, please reach out to your designated integration support contact via established communication channel.
 If this contact is unavailable, send an email to support@productscience.ai for assistance.

 Once you've received your `productscience.yaml` file, copy the file to your project's [workspace](https://bazel.build/concepts/build-ref#workspace) directory (next to the `WORKSPACE` file).